QaisAlkhateeb/QKhateeb.AbpIO.Posts/ContributerPatternInAbpIO.md

 ```

-# last notes (Personal preference)
+# Side Note (Personal Preference)

-Instead of consuming the *Component Context* directly like in the `SettingPageCreationContext` or consume the *Component Model* by injecting the *Contributor Manager* like in `MenuManager` or our last example `HostDashboardPageManager`, I prefer to create a consumer intefrace.
-By this hide the creation context details required for contributor from the consumers. and make this model immutable from the consumer side.
+Instead of directly consuming the *Component Context*, such as in the `SettingPageCreationContext`, or consuming the *Component Model* by injecting the *Contributor Manager* (e.g., `MenuManager` or `HostDashboardPageManager`), I prefer to create a consumer intefrace. this approach hide the creation context details required for contribution away from the consumers and ensures the model remains immutable from the consumer side.

 ```cs
 using System.Collections.Generic;